-- a Fleet Master and Torque Master gearcase - b Sport Master gearcase - c Water hose - d Flushing attachments - 1.
-Remove the propeller.
-Refer to Propeller Replacement. - 2.
-Fleet Master and Torque Master gearcases Install the appropriate flushing attachment so the rubber cups fit tightly over the strut intake holes.
-Attach the Dual Water Flush Seal over the nose inlets. - 3.
-Sport Master gearcases Install the appropriate flushing attachment so the nose cone cup fits tightly over the intake holes. - 4.
-Attach a water hose to the flushing attachment.
-Turn on the water and adjust the flow so water is leaking around the rubber cups or nose cone cup to ensure the engine receives an adequate supply of cooling water. - 5.
-Start the engine and run it at idle speed in neutral shift position. - Adjust water flow so excess water continues leaking out from around the rubber cups or nose cone cup to ensure the engine is receiving an adequate supply of cooling water. - Check for water coming out of the water pump indicator hole.
-Continue flushing for three to five minutes, carefully monitoring water supply at all times. - 8.
-Stop the engine, turn off the water, and remove the flushing attachment.
+- 1. Remove the propeller.
+Refer to Removing the Propeller for more information. - 2.
+Install the flushing attachment so the nose cone cup fits tightly over the intake holes. - Attach a water hose to the flushing attachment.
+Turn on the water and adjust the flow so water is leaking around the nose cone cup to ensure the engine receives an adequate supply of cooling water.

+- 4. Start the engine and run it at idle speed in neutral shift position. - 5.
+Adjust water flow so excess water continues leaking out from the nose cone cup. - 6.
+Check for water coming out of the water pump indicator hole.
+Continue flushing for three to five minutes, carefully monitoring water supply at all times. - 7.
+Stop the engine, turn off the water, and remove the flushing attachment. - 8.
 Re-install the propeller.